 Who is a Complainant?

-Complainant is any University community member or visitor who files a formal complaint under the Discrimination policy.
+A Complainant is any University community member or visitor who files a formal complaint under the Discrimination Policy or Title IX and Sexual Misconduct Policy.

 This guide provides a list of resources and information for Complainants.
 You may also download a printable PDF version for your reference.